Air-to-Fakie

 Melonchollie Air

-The front hand reaches behind the front leg and grabs the heel edge in-between the bindings while the front leg is boned.
+The front hand reaches behind the front leg and

 Method Air

-The front hand grabs the heel edge, both knees are bent, and the board is pulled to level of the head.
-See Crossbone Method Air.
+bent, and the board is pulled to level of the head.

 Miller Flip